deusExMac/WebScraper/README.md

 A simple python program for scraping speficied data from web pages.
 Specifications for scraped data is stored in .exr files.

+# Required python modules

+Make sure you have the following python modules installed

+dataconf
+requests_html

 # Specifying what data to extract using .exr files